| |

 Silver Bell from Polar Express

-This train ride is the most ideal with the preschool & elementary aged kids as they will be at the perfect age to truly soak up the whole experience.
-The whole train ride & show is just a fun experience for the whole family & a great way to celebrate the season with an hour & a half long ride (really, this felt like the perfect amount of time) & entertainment that will keep you engaged & enjoying the ride & immersed in the unique story of The Polar Express!
+This train ride is the most ideal for preschool & elementary-aged kids as they will be at the perfect age to truly soak up the whole experience.
+The whole train ride & show is just a fun experience for the whole family & a great way to celebrate the season with an hour-and-a-half-long ride (really, this felt like the perfect amount of time) & entertainment that will keep you engaged & enjoying the ride & immersed in the unique story of The Polar Express!

 What to know before you Go?